 If your Meta ads are underperforming - higher CPMs, longer learning phases, weaker ROAS - the culprit might not be your creative or your targeting.
 It might be a number most advertisers never check: your Event Match Quality score.

 Event Match Quality (EMQ) is Meta's measure of how accurately it can match your tracked events to real users in its system.
 A low EMQ means Meta is making targeting and optimization decisions with incomplete information.
-Improving it is one of the highest-leverage actions you can take to improve campaign performance - and it doesn't require changing a single ad.
+Improving it is one of the highest-leverage actions you can take to boost campaign performance - and it doesn't require changing a single ad.

 What Is Event Match Quality?